panva/openid-client/README.md

 - [RFC7662 - OAuth 2.0 Token introspection][feature-introspection]
   - Client Authenticated request to token introspection

+Updates to features defined in draft or experimental specifications are released as MINOR library versions, if you utilize these consider using the tilde ~ operator in your package.json since breaking changes may be introduced as part of these specification updates.

 ## Certification
 [<img width="184" height="96" align="right" src="https://cdn.rawgit.com/panva/node-openid-client/38cf016b/OpenID_Certified.png" alt="OpenID Certification">][openid-certified-link]